 WHERE’S THE EZ CHECKLIST?

-Right here, this is almost a foolproof checklist to create a page that ranks for specific keyphrases.
-Here are three steps after you have chosen the key phrase you want to rank higher for.
+Right here!
+This is almost a foolproof checklist for creating a page that ranks for specific keyphrases.
+Employ these three steps after you have chosen the keyphrase you want to rank higher for: